• Skip to primary navigation

 • Icing sugar

-The first step in making these cupcakes is to roast the beets, let them cool to room temperature and purée them.
 Since beets are so delicious and good for you, you may want to roast a few extra beets for snacking or adding to a salad like this Roasted Beet and Orange Salad.

-Next, you'll need to make the cupcake batter.
-Sift the dry ingredients in a medium bowl and whisk to blend.
 Combine the butter and sugar in the bowl of your food mixer and blend until light and fluffy.
 Add the eggs, beet purée and vanilla extract, beating after each addition.

 Once blended, add half of the flour mixture while beating on low speed, then add all of the coffee and water.
 Add the rest of the flour mixture and beat the batter for a couple of minutes until well blended.

-Let the cupcakes cool in the pan on a rack for 5 minutes.
+Let the chocolate cupcakes cool in the pan on a rack for 5 minutes.
 Remove the cupcakes onto wire racks and let cool completely before frosting.

-How to Make the Cream Cheese Frosting:
+How to Make the Cream Cheese Frosting

 For a pink coloured frosting, combine the reserved beet purée with the lemon juice.
 Strain the beet purée and lemon juice mixture so that you are left with only pink lemon-beet juice.